Here I will try to centralize the books I’ve read about Indonesia and to write a short review of them.

 - Cécile Barraud – Tanimbar Evav.
 Une Société de Maisons Tournée vers le Large (1979) [FRENCH] : ethnographic study about Tanimbar Kei in Kei island.

 - Shirley Deane – Maluku.
-Island of Spices (1979) : the testimony of an Australian women spending a year or so teaching English at Ambon University.
+Island of Spices (1979) : the testimony of an Australian women spending a year or so teaching English at Ambon University in the 70s.
 Pleasant read and interesting travel writings about Maluku.

 - Leonard Y. Andaya – The World of Maluku.
 Eastern Indonesia in the Early Modern Period (1993) : could be in history sections but it’s also full of interesting info on Maluku.
 Fascinating and colorful.